 - Radford University policy on passenger vans

-The class is 40 minutes long.
+The class is about 90 minutes long.
 In addition, a half-hour road test must be completed.
-Please contact the safety office to schedule this training.
+Please contact EHS to register for this training.

 View a list of individuals who have completed the defensive driving course and road test.